flee1217/MATH471/README.txt

 I am YOUR_NAME
 I am learning version control.

-5. Then add and commit the modifeded file, using a commit message like \Added two more lines to test.txt.".
+5. Then add and commit the modifeded file, using a commit message like "Added two more lines to test.txt.".
 Next, push these changes to your repository.

 $ git add test.txt
 $ git commit -m "Added two more lines to test.txt."
 $ git push

-6. Next now add a subdirectory to the first homework called HW1 to the repository and move test.txt to this subdirectory, then add, commit, and push this directory with the folloing commands:
+6. Next, add a subdirectory to the first homework called HW1 to the repository and move test.txt to this subdirectory, then add, commit, and push this directory with the folloing commands:
 $ git add HW1
 $ git mv test.txt HW1/test.txt.
 $ git add test.txt